 T&M Funding provides hard money loans for such projects across Alabama.
 The team has 70 years of combined experience providing hard money loans to real estate investors.

-Real estate investors and house flippers should always consult a real estate agent before choosing a hard money lender.
+Real estate investors and house flippers should always consult a local real estate agent before choosing a hard money lender.
 Since the industry consists primarily of private players, it's helpful to have a local agent help you do your due diligence.
 An agent will also be able to help you assess your different financing options and identify the best ones for your situation.

 Clever Partner Agents are experienced real estate agents who help investors find profitable properties and raise financing to acquire them.
 Visit our website to connect with a Partner Agent who can help you with your next investment or house flip in Alabama.